enzosanfilippo/ski-deformation/README.md

 2. **Mid-plane Model**
 3. **3D Geometry Model**

+I realised this work with two teammates.
-In this work, the focus was placed on the **3D geometry** of the ski.
+In this work, I decided to focused on the **3D geometry** of the ski.

 ---